13 Frozen Cocktail Recipes Worth the Brain Freeze

 Vicky Wasik

-If our frozen gin and tonic is up your alley, you have to try this frozen Negroni.
+If our frozen gin and tonic is up your alley, then you'll enjoy this frozen Negroni.
 We use the traditional mixture of gin, Campari, and vermouth, but instead of a 1:1:1 ratio, we cut back on the Campari and vermouth.
-You can use whatever gin you'd like, but something floral will taste especially summery.

 • Frozen Mezcal Palomas